Lottie Biggs’ award-winning author of young adult novels, Hayley Long, says ‘nuff respec’ to the writers of serial fiction.

 ‘Ok,’ I mumble.

 The older woman leans forward with the hint of a twinkle in her eye.
 ‘There’s room for you too.’
-And she names a massive selling writer of serialized teen fiction and says, ‘She’s going off the boil’.
+And she names a massive selling writer of serialised teen fiction and says, ‘She’s going off the boil’.
 I see that twinkle again.
 This time I’m sure it’s there.

 And all of a sudden, I surprise myself.
 Because I open my mouth and say the most assertive thing I’ll manage in the entire meeting.
 It’s not a mumble either.
 It’s TEFL teacher clear and distinct.